vishnubob/pixace/README.md

     [command] [--arg1=...] [--arg2=...]
 ```

-## Quickstart with Predictions using the animal faces reformer model
+## Predictions using the animal faces reformer model

 Before we can start to play with the model, first we need to download it.